LucianoAdonis/lucianoadonis.github.io/pages/adv-interviews.md

 <img class="myImg" src="../images/interviews/object-estus-flask.png" alt="object-estus-flask" style="cursor: pointer;">

-### Certifications are Good, But...
+## Certifications are Good, But...

 They’re mostly just a way to skip the easy questions in interviews, but if you play your cards right, they can serve as leverage to claim even greater rewards.

 - It’s tough for those who’ve put in a serious effort to get certified.
-Still, all a certification tells me is that you have time to study, a good memory, and probably a Cloud Guru subscription or whatever younglings use these days.
+Still, all a certification tells me is that you have time to study, a good memory, and probably a Cloud Guru subscription or whatever young ones use these days.
 - Certifications can even backfire.
 That’s why I only certify in technologies I’m actively working with and have enough hands-on experience to support.
 Otherwise, it’s just cramming knowledge.
-- But everyone’s different.
-If your approach is, “I want to dive deeper into X technology, and I’m using this certification as a challenge to find a related job,” that’s valid, too.
+- If your approach is, “I want to dive deeper into X technology, and I’m using this certification as a challenge to find a related job,” that’s valid, too.

 In short, if the certification supports your build, great!
 Otherwise, it’s like being a Strength build and wasting early points on learning a spell you can barely cast, leaving you open to attacks instead of focusing on fortifying your core skills.

 <img class="myImg" src="../images/interviews/object-certification-spear.png" alt="object-certification-spear" style="cursor: pointer;">

-### Accents
+## Accents

 Since you're reading this, I assume you're comfortable with written and spoken English, which is safe.
 However, many underestimate the challenge of understanding everyday speech, especially from people who aren't native speakers.

-A few takeways:
+A few takeaways:

 - In tutorial videos, people often speak at a perfect pace and enunciate clearly.
 But in real life, it's common to encounter native speakers who mumble, rush through sentences, or use slang.
 - You'll work with people worldwide, and only some people care about flawless grammar or polished speech as long as they can convey their message.